Permanent Redirect Non-WWW to WWW in Node.JS on Heroku

 For SEO reasons it’s important to make sure that users only visit your site through a single domain name.
 Either www.example.com or example.com, but not both.
 In most cases a .htaccess change is the easiest fix.
 But not when you’re deploying to an environment that doesn’t have Apache, like Heroku.
 Here’s a quick way to get this functionality using Express on Node.JS

-Since you probably only want to do this in a production environment, I suggest you place this in that configure block.
+Since you probably only want to do this in a production environment, I suggest you place this in

 Before you add any middleware add the following route: